-CMSC 423 Homework #1:
+CMSC 423 Homework #2:

-Due: Sep.
-22 at the start of class
+Sequence alignment and dynamic programming Due: Sep.
+25th at the start of class

-You may discuss these problems with your classmates, but you must write up your solutions independently, without using common notes or worksheets.
+You may discuss these problems with other students, but you must write up your solutions indepen-dently, without using common notes or worksheets.
 You must indicate at the top of your homework who you worked with.
 Your write up should be clear, concise, and neat.
-You are trying to convince a skeptical reader that your answers are correct.
+You are trying to convince a skeptical reader that your algorithms or answers are correct.
 Messy or hard-to-read homeworks will not be graded.